 "Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.John 12:24(NASB)

 The truth of the glorious gospel of Christ is very easy to understand, and many everyday activities and occupations were used, by the writers of the New Testament, to illustrate important biblical principles and various godly precepts.

-A single grain of wheat has within itself a germ of life, which has the capacity to become abundantly fruitful.
-However, that ordinary, little seed cannot increase and multiple, while it is sitting inside a sack of corn.
+A single grain of wheat has within itself a germ of life which has the capacity to become abundantly fruitful.
+However, that ordinary little seed cannot increase and multiply while it is sitting inside a sack of corn.
 One single little grain of wheat has the tremendous potential to be incredibly productive.
-However, without first falling into the ground - alone, and then dying.. it is incapable of bringing forth any fruit.
+However, without first falling into the ground - alone, and then dying... it is incapable of bringing forth any fruit.

 The Lord Jesus Christ was the heavenly example of a single grain of wheat, falling into the ground and dying - in order to bring forth an abundant harvest, to the glory of God.
 There was no other way to redeem a lost world, other than Christ... the one single, perfect Seed in Whom resides life eternal, falling into the earth, alone.
 He died in our place by shedding His life blood on the Cross and took the sin of the world upon His shoulders.

 In Him was life - life from the dead, and His life was the light of men.
 However, Christ had no intention of remaining alone... for He is the eternal Son of God and He became the perfect Son of Man in Whom we have redemption, by faith.
 Having died and been buried... that single Seed of the Lord rose again, bringing many sons to glory and producing the rich harvest of a multitude of believers - a fruitful harvest that spans 2000 years of history.